2004 American League Championship Series: Game 5

 Each team got its share of base runners in extra innings.
-Boston's Doug Mientkiewicz doubled in the tenth and moved to third, but did not score.
-Two Red Sox led off the 11th with singles, but Esteban Loaiza, who had struggled since being acquired by the Yankees mid-season, came in to pitch with one out and got Orlando Cabrera to ground into a double play.
+Boston's Doug Mientkiewicz hit a ground rule double in the tenth with one out off Yankee reliever Félix Heredia and moved to third on a Gabe Kapler groundout, but Yankee reliever Paul Quantrill stranded him there.
+Bill Mueller and Mark Bellhorn of the Red Sox led off the 11th with singles off Quantrill, but Esteban Loaiza, who had struggled since being acquired by the Yankees mid-season, came in to pitch with one out and got Orlando Cabrera to ground into a double play.
 Knuckleballer Tim Wakefield came on in relief once again for the Red Sox in the 12th.
 He allowed a single to Miguel Cairo, who went to second on a Manny Ramírez error, but Cairo was eventually stranded.
 In the top of the 13th, Red Sox catcher Jason Varitek, who did not normally catch for Wakefield (backup catcher Doug Mirabelli usually did) and who admitted to being poor at catching knuckleballs, allowed three passed balls, but the Yankees stranded runners on second and third when Sierra struck out.
 Loaiza pitched well over his first two innings, but, in the bottom of the 14th, Damon and Ramírez walked, bringing up Ortiz with two outs.
 The previous night's hero did his job again, singling to center on the 10th pitch of the at-bat to bring home Damon and setting off another celebration at Fenway.
 Ortiz's heroics prompted Fox TV announcer Tim McCarver to gush shortly afterwards, saying, "He didn't do it again, did he?
 Yes he did."
 The late inning heroics of Ortiz also gave the Red Sox fans a chance to create their own chant, "Who's your Papi?"
 (Ortiz being known affectionately as "Big Papi"), in rebuttal to the "Who's your daddy?" chant used by Yankees fans in reference to a quote by Pedro Martínez.

 The game set the record for longest duration of a postseason game at 5 hours, 49 minutes, a record which was broken the next year by Game 4 of the 2005 National League Division Series between the Houston Astros and Atlanta Braves, which was only one minute longer even though it was 18 innings instead of 14.
 The current record for longest postseason game is Game 3 of the 2018 World Series between the Red Sox and Los Angeles Dodgers, which was also 18 innings but lasted seven hours and 20 minutes.